Strictly Business (professional wrestling): Nick Aldis' leadership (2019–2021)

-Adonis and Latimer's alliance (2021–present)
+Adonis and Latimer's alliance (2021–2023)

 Aldis began teasing signs of a transition into a fan favorite by appreciating Murdoch and showing respect to him.
 On the September 28 episode of Powerrr, Tim Storm confronted Strictly Business over their recent actions which led to Adonis, Latimer and Kamille surrounding him in the ring to attack him until Aldis made the save for Storm.
 This led to Aldis teaming with Storm the following week to take on Adonis and Latimer the following week on Powerrr, which Aldis and Storm won.
 Latimer and Adonis turned on Aldis by attacking him and Storm after the match, thus kicking Aldis out of the group.
 Latimer later explained his betrayal of Aldis was due to Aldis always holding him back and using him to progress further in his career.
 Storm confronted Latimer and challenged him to a match on the October 19 episode of Powerrr Surge, which Latimer won.
 At By Any Means Necessary airing on the November 9 episode of Powerrr, Strictly Business lost to Aldis and Murdoch in a tag team match.
 Adonis lost to Aldis on the November 23 episode of Powerrr.
 At Hard Times 2, Adonis retained the National Championship against Judais, Aldis defeated Latimer in a grudge match and Kamille retained the World Women's Championship against Melina.

 On the January 11, 2022 episode of Powerrr, Strictly Business competed in a three-way match against Trevor Murdoch and Tim Storm and the team of Matt Cardona and Mike Knox, which Cardona and Knox won.
 Strictly Business resumed their feud with Aldis as they lost to the reunited British Invasion (Nick Aldis and Doug Williams) on the January 29 episode of NWA USA.
 At PowerrrTrip, Adonis lost the National Championship to Anthony Mayweather, Kamille retained the World Women's Championship against Taryn Terrell and Latimer lost to Aldis in an "I Quit" match.

+Disbandment

+During Adonis and Latimer's match against Mike Knox and Trevor Murdoch on the August 22 2023 episode of Powerrr, Adonis turned on Latimer and attacked him, thus giving Knox and Murdoch the victory.
+After the match, Adonis challenged Latimer for his NWA World Television Championship at NWA 75.